 Our top tips for how best to spend 24 hours in Malaga

-Now that you’ve booked your mountain bike tour in Spain with us you need to begin planning your travel to Malaga, and the start point of your Andalucían adventure, with our 24 hours in Malaga guide.
+Now that you’ve booked your MTB tour or E-MTB tour in Spain with us you need to begin planning your travel to Malaga, and the start point of your Andalucían adventure, with our 24 hours in Malaga guide.

 We always recommend that you arrive at least one day before your adventure begins to allow for any travel or luggage delays.
 It’s also good to acclimatise to local time and recover from your journey before you start turning the pedals.

-To help you make the most of your extra time in Andalucía, we’ve pooled our collective local knowledge to create this handy city guide for how best to spend 24 hours in Malaga before you set off on your fantastic mountain bike tour in Spain.
+To help you make the most of your extra time in Andalucía, we’ve pooled our collective local knowledge to create this handy city guide for how best to spend 24 hours in Malaga before you set off on your fantastic adventure in Spain.

 24 hours in Malaga: Morning